 It can be hard to choose nutritious foods through the holiday season.
-Fortunately, the following healthy Christmas treats and snacks can make your culinary choices a little easier!
+Fortunately, the following healthy Christmas treats and snacks can make your choices a little easier!

-How Can I Have a Healthy Christmas?
+How Can I Stay Healthy Around Christmas?

 What Are Some Healthy Christmas Cookie Recipes?